How to Prepare for the Upcoming Elections and State/Local Ballot Efforts - NORML

-With multiple states and cities across the nation deciding upon adult-use legalization this fall , NORML is redoubling our efforts to inform, educate, and get voters to the ballot box.
-In many states voter registration deadlines are approaching and early voting is on the horizon.
+With multiple states and cities across the nation deciding upon adult-use legalization measures this fall , NORML is redoubling its efforts to inform, educate, and get voters to the ballot box.
+In many states, voter registration deadlines are fast approaching and early voting is on the horizon.
 It is imperative that each of you have the tools to be an active and informed voter.

 What To Do: